IDCI-Consulting/ExtraFormBundle/Resources/doc/extra_form_type.md

 =============

-ExtraFormType is a service that add extra informations about existing FormType.
+ExtraFormType are services that add extra informations about existing FormType.
 Mainly, informations about how create dynamicaly a Symfony2 FormType, like:
  * The associated FormType (form_type)
  * The ExtraFormType parent associated to the parent FormType (parent)